Planning the Best California-Colorado Road Trip

 Where to Stay at Yosemite National Park

 We stayed at Tenaya Lodge and loved the hotel.
 In addition to the free bikes there’s archery and a fire pit with s’mores, and the pool’s great.
 We had two breakfasts and two dinners at the hotel and everything was excellent.
 We were in a lodge room with two beds, but there are also cottages and cabins with bunk beds that would be perfect for families.

 Hope Valley / Lake Tahoe, California

 Waze guided us from Yosemite to Hope Valley via Angels Camp in Calaveras County, California, where we stopped for lunch.
-In fifth grade I remember reading Mark Twain’s The Celebrated Jumping Frog of Calaveras County, and being in Angels Camp with frog jumping plaques everywhere took me straight back to the story.
+I remember reading Mark Twain’s The Celebrated Jumping Frog of Calaveras County in fifth grade, and being in Angels Camp with frog jumping plaques everywhere took me straight back to the story.
 Lunch was at Cascabel – one of our best driving lunches of the trip.

 We then continued to Hope Valley and checked into Wylder Hope Valley.
 I’d wanted to stay here since reading about the hotel the year before.
 They have cabins, camp sites and yurts, and we of course had to go for a yurt!